- 1 Diarrhea treatment

 – If you think that the deposition with diarrhea have an abnormal aspect or they smell strangely.

-More information about diarrhea natural treatment.
+More information on diarrhea

 Characteristics of diarrhea